2012–13 Bolton Wanderers F.C. season: November

 After watching from the stands against Middlesbrough, Freedman took charge against league leaders Cardiff City on 3 November.
 Bolton fell behind in the 40th minute to a Craig Noone goal.
-In the second half, Freedman brought on David N'Gog for captain Kevin Davies and N'Gog had a goal incorrectly disallowed for offside before winning a penalty in the sixty ninth minute after being tripped by Kim Bo-kyung.
-Martin Petrov converted the penalty to equalise and then N'Gog himself scored in the 74th minute to give Bolton a 2–1 lead before being sent off in stoppage time for a second bookable offence.
+In the second half, Freedman brought on David Ngog for captain Kevin Davies and Ngog had a goal incorrectly disallowed for offside before winning a penalty in the sixty ninth minute after being tripped by Kim Bo-kyung.
+Martin Petrov converted the penalty to equalise and then Ngog himself scored in the 74th minute to give Bolton a 2–1 lead before being sent off in stoppage time for a second bookable offence.
 Bolton held on for the three points, which moved them up one position in the table to seventeenth.

 Bolton's next game was three days later against Leicester City with the game finishing goalless, which kept Bolton in 17th.
 An away game at Blackpool followed on 10 November, marking Freedman's first away game as manager.
 Bolton took the lead early in the first half with Mark Davies' third of the season, but Blackpool equalised three minutes later through Tom Ince.
 Bolton regained the lead late in the second half through Lee Chung-yong's second of the season but Blackpool equalised again ten minutes later, with Nathan Delfouneso scoring.
 The game finished 2–2 and the point kept Bolton in seventeenth position for the third match running.
 The following weekend, Bolton's played at home against Barnsley.
 Kevin Davies opened the scoring midway through the first half with his fifth goal of the Season but Barnsley equalised through Craig Davies midway in the second half.
 The game finished 1–1, Bolton's third consecutive draw, and the point kept Bolton in seventeenth position for the fourth match in succession.